Authentik with NetBird Self-Hosted

 - Ensure the redirect URI exactly matches what NetBird provides

-- For connector setup: Copy the exact URL from the success modal
+- Copy the exact URL from the success modal

 Authentication fails silently